International Finance Management: A Complete Guide

 Foreign Direct Investment (FDI)

 The foundation of international finance is foreign direct investment.
 It includes firms or people making investments in assets or enterprises abroad.
-FDI might manifest itself as joint ventures, new operations, or acquisition of existing businesses.
-Economic development depends on this kind of investment as it gives host nations wealth, knowledge, and technologies.
+FDI might manifest itself as joint ventures, new operations, or the acquisition of existing businesses.
+Economic development depends on this kind of investment, as it gives host nations wealth, knowledge, and technologies.

 Currency Exchange Rates